jkai/CFS_Emulator/README.md

 A makefile is provided, use make all to compile.

 The main program can be started as:

 ./CFS_Emulator

+Different number of processes can be provided as:

+./CFS_Emulator 30

+(Assignment requires 20, so it's may or may not work properly.)

 # For grader

-Due to the large number of outputs as prof required, verify is in a log file can be handy, it can be done by:
+Due to the large number of outputs as prof required, verify it in a log file can be handy, it can be done by:

 ./CFS_Emulator > log.txt